Second Sunday after Trinity – Thursday

 Thou shalt not bear false witness against thy neighbor. – Exodus 20:16.

-God earnestly forbids all these things; and He enjoins us to speak whatever is to our neighbor’s advantage.
+God earnestly forbids all these things, and He enjoins us to speak whatever is to our neighbor’s advantage.
 We must defend him against false accusations, especially when he cannot speak up for himself.
 “Open thy mouth for the dumb in the cause of all such as are appointed to destruction.
 Open thy mouth, judge righteously, and plead the cause of the poor and needy” (Proverbs 31:8-9).
 We should speak well of our neighbor as far as it is in keeping with the truth.
-Lovingly we should cover up our neighbor’s faults and failings, emphasizing his good qualities and being quiet about his shortcomings.
-Remember we must love our neighbor as ourselves.
+Lovingly, we should cover up our neighbor’s faults and failings, emphasizing his good qualities and being quiet about his shortcomings.
+Remember, we must love our neighbor as ourselves.
 Oh, miserable sinners that we are!
 This is yet another commandment that shows plainly how sinful we are.
 “If Thou, Lord, shouldest mark iniquities, O Lord, who shall stand?
 But there is forgiveness with Thee, that Thou may be feared [respected, revered, awed]” (Psalm 130:3-4).

 PRAYER – Each one of Thy commandments, O God, seriously accuses me.
 How often and in so many ways have I sinned against my brother with heart and mouth, through speech, but also by keeping silence when I should speak up in his defense.
 I cast myself into the dust, before Thee, O holy God!
-Be gracious to me for Christ’s sake.
-Graciously through Thy Word effect a change in me by the power of the Holy Ghost, working through that same Word, and incline my heart and tongue to sincere love for my neighbor.
+Continue to be gracious to me for Christ’s sake.
+Continue to graciously, through Thy Word, effect an on-going change in me by the power of the Holy Ghost, working through that same Word, and incline my heart and tongue more and more to sincere love for my neighbor.
 Amen.